INSIGHT-Lessons from ancient history as Barclays boss plots revival

 His choice of the Roman Empire is likely to have been to highlight a particular problem.
 After two centuries of prosperity, the empire underwent a crisis that threatened its existence, which many blamed on an over-reliance on mercenaries - a criticism that has been levelled at banks for their problems.

-"When you grow a business too quickly you hire people from many different places, and some of them ... you really have to qualify as mercenaries," former UBS CEO Marcel Roehner admitted to Tyrie's commission last month.
+"When you grow a business too quickly you hire people from many different places, and some of them ... you really have to qualify as mercenaries," former UBS CEO Marcel Roehner told Tyrie's commission last month.

 Jenkins this week told the same commission he would tackle pay and challenge bad behaviour with an "iron will" and "shred situations where we were too short-term focused or too aggressive."